Transitioning to WFPB Toolkit

 - Nutritional yeast adds a cheesy taste to sauces, pizza, and casseroles.

-In Douglas Lisle and Alan Goldhamer’s book entitled, “The Pleasure Trap,” the authors offer unique insights into the factors that make us susceptible to dietary and lifestyle excesses, and present ways to restore the biological processes designed by nature to keep us running at maximum efficiency and vitality.
+In Drs.
+Douglas Lisle and Alan Goldhamer’s book, “The Pleasure Trap,” the authors offer unique insights into the factors that make us susceptible to dietary and lifestyle excesses, and present ways to restore the biological processes designed by nature to keep us running at maximum efficiency and vitality.

-Ellen Jaffe Jones’ book entitled “Eat Vegan on $4 a day” is another great resource that speaks to benefits of a WFPB diet as well as a game plan for the budget conscious.
+Ellen Jaffe Jones’ book “Eat Vegan on $4 a day” is another great resource that speaks to the benefits of a WFPB diet as well as a game plan for the budget conscious.